Algorithms for Optimizing Acyclic Queries: The Canonical Join Tree of a Berge-Acyclic Query

 \section{The Canonical Join Tree of a Berge-Acyclic Query}

 An acyclic query can have exponentially many join trees with respect to its size.
 For example, the line graph of a clique query with $n$ relations is an $n$-clique $K_n$ with $n^{n-2}$ join trees by Cayley's formula~\cite{cayley1889trees}.
 Enumerating all join trees can be prohibitive for large queries.
-On the other hand, the query optimizer does not need to consider all possible join trees to achieve good performance.
-For example, the implementation of Yannakakis' algorithm by Zhao et al.~\cite{zhao2025debunking} has similar performance on any join tree rooted at the largest relation.
-An alternative to enumeration is therefore to simply construct an arbitrary join tree for a given root.
+The query optimizer does not need to consider all possible join trees to achieve good performance.
+For example, the implementation of Yannakakis' algorithm by Zhao et al.~\cite{zhao2025debunking} achieves similar performance on any join tree rooted at the largest relation.
+An alternative to enumeration is therefore to simply construct one join tree for a given root.
 This can be done in linear time by the Maximum Cardinality Search (MCS) algorithm from a chosen relation as shown in \cref{algo:MCS}.
-In this section, we show that the MCS algorithm produces a {\em shallowest tree} for a Berge-acyclic query, in the sense that the depth of every node in the tree is minimized.
-We prove that this shallowest tree is unique, and therefore call it the {\em canonical join tree}: \begin{definition} A join tree $\T_\rel$ rooted at $\rel$ is {\em canonical} if $\depth(\T_{\rel}, \rel_i) \leq \depth(\T'_{\rel}, \rel_i)$ for any other join tree $\T'_\rel$ rooted at $\rel$ and any $\rel_i \in \R(\T_\rel) = \R(\T'_\rel)$. \end{definition} A shallow join tree has practical benefits.
+In this section, we prove that for a Berge-acyclic query the MCS algorithm produces a {\em shallowest tree}, where the depth of each tree node is minimized.
+We prove that this shallowest tree is unique, and therefore call it the {\em canonical join tree}.

+\begin{definition} A join tree $\T_\rel$ rooted at $\rel$ is {\em canonical} if $\depth(\T_{\rel}, \rel_i) \leq \depth(\T'_{\rel}, \rel_i)$ for any other join tree $\T'_\rel$ rooted at $\rel$ and any $\rel_i \in \R(\T_\rel) = \R(\T'_\rel)$. \end{definition} A shallow join tree has practical benefits.
 For example, the depth of the join tree determines the number of sequential steps required in a parallel join algorithm.
-A shallow join tree tends to be wide and have more leaves, allowing better utilization of indices.
+A shallow join tree also tends to be wide and have more leaves, allowing better utilization of indices.